 As companies mature, exercise costs become a barrier and the gap between preferred and strike price will fall, reducing inherent value.

-When are companies switching to RSUs?
+When are companies switching from stock options to RSUs?

 Here are some trends we’ve seen, although this is based on limited data*: